-Ever wondered how the Vietnamese Banh Mi came into being?
+Ever wondered how the baguette-stuffed Vietnamese Banh Mi came into being?
 Or how about Vietnam’s obsession with iced coffee?
 Well, these French-accented delights became a part of Vietnam’s culinary and cultural fabric while it was under French colonial rule, from 1887 to 1954.
-From crunchy baguettes to crème caramel, discover five ways the French left their mark on Vietnamese cuisine.
+From crunchy baguettes to crème caramel, discover how the French influenced Vietnamese Cuisine.

-Other French-inspired foods you’ll find in Vietnam include the liver pâté that’s commonly spread on bahn mi sandwiches; the crispy banh xeo crepe; café-style breakfasts of croissants, yoghurt and omelettes; rotisserie meats, luncheon meat, sausages and steaks; lashings of handmade butter; and cooking with wine.
+Other French influenced Vietnamese cuisine that you’ll find in Vietnam include the liver pâté that’s commonly spread on bahn mi sandwiches; the crispy banh xeo crepe; café-style breakfasts of croissants, yoghurt, and omelettes; rotisserie meats, luncheon meat, sausages, and steaks; lashings of handmade butter; and cooking with wine.

 Find your nearest Asian Store